 Rose has served as a mentor with the World and World Mentoring Program dedicated to putting 22-30-year-olds with a thirst for justice in conversation with some of the most influential and committed radical theologians and activist-scholars of our day.

-In 2014, she joined the board of Friends of Silence, a group founded by Nan Merrill and dedicated to facilitating others in reverencing silence, prayer, contemplation, the Divine Guest, and the Oneness of all creation as well as to encourage the life-giving empowerment that derives from the Silence.
+In 2014-2016, she served on the board of Friends of Silence, a group founded by Nan Merrill and dedicated to facilitating others in reverencing silence, prayer, contemplation, the Divine Guest, and the Oneness of all creation as well as to encourage the life-giving empowerment that derives from the Silence.

 A founding member of a small creative writing group, Rose has taught writing and poetry workshops for children and adults.
 Her poetry has been published in Sojourners, The Other Side, Radix, D.C.
-Poets Against the War, Beltway, and Watershed Discipleship: Reinhabiting a Bioregional Faith and Practice.
+Poets Against the War, Beltway, Watershed Discipleship: Reinhabiting a Bioregional Faith and Practice, and Buffalo Shout, Salmon Cry: Conversations on Creation, Land Justice, and Life Together.

 Rose holds a Masters of Fine Arts degree in poetry from the University of Southern Maine (2005) and a Bachelor of Arts degree in biology from the University of California at Davis (1985).